dku-plant-futures/dku-plant-futures.github.io/content/guide/index.md

      :world_map: [Amap](https://amap.com/search?query=素满香+餐馆+苏州)
      :cow: [HappyCow](https://www.happycow.net/searchmap?s=1&location=苏州+素满香)

-## :bulb: Tips for Eating at Restaurants

 ### :ramen: Noodle Restaurants

-Noodle shops can serve as a convenient option for vegans.
-The noodles are cooked in plain water, making them inherently vegan.
-While most toppings may not be vegan-friendly, alternatives such as Veggie Chicken (素鸡) or firm-textured tofu are often available.
-If vegan options are not explicitly mentioned on the menu, it is advisable to request a bowl of veggie noodles from the staff, who are usually willing to accommodate.
-For those traveling, noodle shops offer a flexible dining choice that can be easily customized to fit vegan dietary needs.
+Noodle shops are a convenient vegan option, as noodles are cooked in plain water.
+While most toppings may not be vegan, alternatives like Veggie Chicken (素鸡) or tofu are often available.
+If vegan options aren't listed, request veggie noodles—staff are usually accommodating.
+Noodle shops offer flexibility, especially for travelers.

 ### :fondue: Hotpot Restaurants

-Hotpot (火锅) is a traditional Chinese dish that has gained international popularity, including in Canada and Europe.
-Originating from Sichuan province, it involves a simmering pot of broth on a stove, into which ingredients are placed for cooking before consumption.
-While the broth is often beef-based, mushroom-based alternatives are available, and there is also the option to use pure water.
-The dish offers a range of vegan-friendly ingredients, including several types of tofu and vegetables.
-But you need to make sure that the soup is also vegetarian or vegan.
-Some popular chains like Haidilao (海底捞) do have such options.
+Hotpot (火锅), originating from Sichuan, involves cooking ingredients in a simmering broth.
+While broths are often beef-based, mushroom or water-based options exist, making it vegan-friendly when paired with tofu and vegetables.
+Chains like Haidilao (海底捞) offer vegan options, but always confirm the broth's ingredients.

 ### :goat: North-Western Restaurants

-Liangpi (凉皮) is a Chinese dish featuring cold skin noodles made from either wheat or rice flour.
-Originating from north-western China, it has become popular nationwide and is commonly found in north-western style restaurants like Xibei (西贝).
-The dish is usually vegan and is served with cucumber and purple cabbage shreds, along with condiments like chili oil, vinegar, and soy sauce.
+Liangpi (凉皮), cold noodles made from wheat or rice flour, is a vegan dish from north-western China.
+It’s served with cucumber, purple cabbage, chili oil, vinegar, and soy sauce, commonly found in restaurants like Xibei (西贝).

 ### :croissant: Breakfast Restaurants

-Baozi (包子), steamed buns with various fillings, are a common breakfast option in China.
-While many fillings are meat-based, vegan options like vegetable and mushroom fillings are available.
+Baozi (包子), steamed buns, are a breakfast staple.
+While many fillings are meat-based, vegan options like vegetable and mushroom are available.

 ### :dumpling: Dumpling Restaurants

-Dumplings are made from dough, typically wheat-based, and filled with combinations of meat, vegetables, and sometimes egg.
-They can be boiled, steamed, or fried.
-Vegetarian options are common, but those on a strict vegan diet should be cautious as vegetarian dumplings often contain egg.
+Dumplings, made from wheat-based dough, are filled with meat, vegetables, or egg and can be boiled, steamed, or fried.
+Vegetarian options are common, but vegans should check for egg in fillings.

 ### :oden: Skewer Restaurants

-Skewers in China are enjoyed grilled, fried, or boiled in spicy sauce.
-Each skewer usually contains a single type of ingredient, allowing for easy customization for a vegan meal.
+Skewers, whether grilled, fried, or boiled, are often customizable for vegans.
-Notable fast-food skewer places include Kuafu Fried Skewers (夸父炸串) for fried options and Yanhuo Makes Skewers (烟火成串) for BBQ skewers.
-Note that vegetarian and non-vegetarian skewers are usually fried together.
+Popular places like Kuafu Fried Skewers (夸父炸串) and Yanhuo Makes Skewers (烟火成串) offer options, but note that vegetarian and non-vegetarian skewers are often cooked together.

 ### :rice_ball: Other Restaurants